WPLA.NET

 BRAC Closed this facility in 1999 handing it over to the city of Jacksonville.
 The city has invested millions to raze old buildings and update the 1940 infrastructure to today's standards.

-TAKE THE TOUR
+TAKE THE PICTURE TOUR

 LINKSCECIL TODAYCECIL ARFFNUCLEAR AIR RAID SIRENWMD INFOFIRST MARINES AT NAS JAX